mysql/mysql-utilities/doc/man/mysqldbcompare.rst

   Display output in a single column similar to the ``\G`` command for the mysql monitor.

-The :option:`--changes-for` option can be used to control the direction of the difference (by specifying the object to be transformed) in either the difference report (default) or the transformation report (designated with the :option:`--difftype=sql` option).
+The :option:`--changes-for` option controls the direction of the difference (by specifying the object to be transformed) in either the difference report (default) or the transformation report (designated with the :option:`--difftype=sql` option).
 Consider the following command::